bradymiller/bradymiller.github.io/todo/index.md

 1. Sherwin prior auth form (pending issue by Rod).

 ### OpenEMR Project Admin
-1. Fix most recent Certified Contributor entry.
+1. Fix most recent Certified Contributor entry and V entry.
 1. Website google analytics on main page (already in wiki).
 1. Migrate website to server(likely aws) that can support SSL(either in aws if use load balancer or vie 'Let's Encrypt' service); also migrating automated server scripts.
 1. Fix demo farm to not start apache until the entire install is done.(note no longer need to start apache earlier since the appliance serving the development translations is not pulling the translations from itself anymore)